So you want a free security certificate for your website?

 It’s possible to install Let’s Encrypt on GoDaddy, but the certificate will not auto renew every 90 days the way certificates installed on a Let’s Encrypt partner host do.

 You can use Let’s Encrypt with most webhosts provided you know how to install it via an SSH client like PuTTY using CertBot.
-The certificates only last 90 days and so need to be renewed either manually or using Certbot again, which can automate the renewal for you.
+The certificates only last 90 days and so need to be renewed either manually or using Certbot again, which can automate the renewal for you, but I couldn’t be bothered with it.

 Here’s an extract from the Certbot introduction page: